The Element Copper

 - The Statue of Liberty gets its green color from its copper coating oxidizing.

-- Copper has extremely high conductance of both heat and electricity.
+- The element copper has extremely high conductance of both heat and electricity.

 - Copper is essential to all living organisms because it is a key component of a respiratory enzyme complex